-If you are making your own saltwater solution, the Centers for Disease Control and Prevention recommends using bottled water that has been distilled or sterilized.
-Tap water is acceptable if it's been passed through a filter with a 1-micron pore size or if it's been boiled for several minutes and then left to cool.
+If you choose to make your own saltwater solution, it's important to use bottled water that has been distilled or sterilized.
+Tap water is acceptable if it's been passed through a filter with a pore size of 1 micron or smaller or if it's been boiled for several minutes and then left to cool until it is lukewarm.

-To use the neti pot, tilt your head over the sink, place the spout of the pot in the upper nostril and gently pour in the water.
-As you pour, the water will flow through your nasal cavity and out the lower nostril.
+To use the neti pot, tilt your head sideways over the sink and place the spout of the neti pot in the upper nostril.
+Breathing through your open mouth, gently pour the saltwater solution into your upper nostril so that the liquid drains through the lower nostril.
 Repeat on the other side.

 Be sure to rinse the irrigation device after each use with similarly distilled, sterile, previously boiled and cooled, or filtered water and leave open to air dry.

-Neti pots are often available in pharmacies and health food stores, and you can find an even wider selection online.
+Neti pots are often available in pharmacies and health food stores, as well online.
+Talk to your doctor to see if nasal rinsing is right for you.

 See more Expert Answers